Tap here to get 5 Secrets to Stress Free Dinners

 Total: 40 minutes

-This Easy Philly Cheesesteak Sliders Recipe is so fast and tasty!
-Melty provalone cheese, peppers, onions, and roast beef, all on soft dinner rolls with melted butter.
+These Philly Cheesesteak Sliders are so delicious.
+Melty provolone cheese combines with peppers, onions, and roast beef on soft dinner rolls.
 These are the perfect easy dinner, party recipe, or game day snack!

 Ingredients